cs1302uga/cs1302-tutorials/recursion.md

                                                                         |------------------|
 ```

-As the recusive method calls return back to their calling methods, we begin to see the program
+As the recursive method calls return back to their calling methods, we begin to see the program
-perform the multiplications in order to produce the return values:
+perform the multiplications to produce the return values:

 ```
  immediately             immediately             immediately             immediately